Plan & Compare Buildings

 After clicking the Export to EC3 button, users will be prompted to log in to EC3 using their EC3 credentials.
 The export proceeds with creating a new EC3 building project, transferring material names and quantities into EC3.
 Users can download a Tally export report from the newly created EC3 project, which will list any elements that encountered issues during the export process.

-See tallyCAT guide.
+See guide.

 After a project is created, the user can input project-specific information, such as name, construction start date, and address.
 Construction start date is used to automatically filter EPDs that will be valid on or after the construction date during material selection.
 You may need to remove the “valid after” filter during material search if you wish to see EPDs with earlier expiration dates.
 The address field is used during material searches to look for EPDs within a specified distance from the project.